-Design has become a key element of successful affordable housing development.
+Design is a key element of successful affordable housing development.
 Our Design Leadership initiative provides tools, programs and research to support developers in mastering their design process, allowing them to drive positive resident and community outcomes, solve increasingly complex development challenges and control costs.

-Our programs and tools to support developers include the Affordable Housing Design Leadership Institute (AHDLI), The Rose Fellowship, the Design in Development Framework and Curriculum, Policy Research and wide-ranging project case studies.
+Our programs and tools to support developers include the Affordable Housing Design Leadership Institute (AHDLI), The Rose Fellowship, the Design Matters framework and toolkit, Policy Research and wide-ranging tools and case studies.

 Affordable Housing Design Leadership Institute

 Theme: Equitable Practice: Designing and Developing Healing-Centered Housing

 - How can the design process foster and improve equity?

 - How can housing promote healing and reflect a definition of health that is inclusive of cultural identity, social determinants of health, and mental and physical wellbeing?